Twin Cities businesses reel from second night of violence, on guard for more

 Tamay and others who helped him keep watch outside his market watched with fear early Friday morning as the flames from a fire in a nearby building came menacingly close to his shop.
 Luckily, his shop was not harmed.

-But he was preparing for another tough night Friday, putting boards being on top of El Chuchi’s remaining windows.
-He planned to stand watch outside the shop as he did the previous night with three others to ward off potential vandals.
+But he was preparing for another tough night Friday, putting boards over El Chuchi’s remaining windows.
+He and three others planned to stand watch outside the shop as he did the previous night to ward off potential vandals.

 The first night of unrest on Wednesday, he decided to leave the shop after hearing gunshots in the area, and looters broke in and stole cellphones, face masks and hand sanitizer.